-Are you thinking of which bass guitar is best for hard rock? or How to make your Bass sound like heavy metal or hard rock bass?
+Are you thinking of which bass guitar is best for hard rock? or How to make your Bass sounds like heavy metal or hard rock bass?

-Hard rock is a form of loud, heavy and aggressive rock music.
+Hard rock is a form of loud, heavy, and aggressive rock music.
 The bass guitar is often emphasized, used with distortion and other effects.
-In the late 1960’s, heavy metal was assumed as hard rock, but gradually began to be used to describe music played with even more volume and intensity.
+In the late 1960s, heavy metal was assumed as a hard rock but gradually began to be used to describe music played with even more volume and intensity.

 If you need a mellow warm tone, you can increase the volume on the P pickup, sweep the tone-pot to reduce the highs, cut the highs and high mids on the amp, and pluck the strings closer to the P pickup.
 If you need an aggressive tone, you can increase the volume on the J pickup, and move the tone pot the other way, accentuate the highs using the EQ on the amp, and pluck the strings closer to the bridge.
 Some Bass best used for Metal and Hard Rock are;

 3. Yamaha TRBX 304